awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 For more information, see the following:
 +  [How to Rotate Access Keys for IAM Users](http://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/)\.
 This entry on the *AWS Security Blog* provides more information on key rotation\.
-+ [IAM Best Practices](best-practices.md)\.
++ [Security Best Practices in IAM](best-practices.md)\.
 This page provides general recommendations for helping to secure your AWS resources\.

 ### Rotating Access Keys \(AWS API\)<a name="rotating_access_keys_api"></a>